 What should I be paying?

-It's a well-equipped car; go for the mid-spec Allure Premium and you'll want for little unless you're fussy.
-That's £32,175 for the pure-petrol and a big step up to £39,325 for the 180 hybrid or £40,670 for the 225.
-Can you justify the hybrid?
-On BIK, probably – it's eight per cent versus 32 per cent.
+We think the mid-spec Allure Premium model is probably the best trim to go for – it’s well equipped enough that you'll want for little unless you're particularly fussy.
+That's £32,175 for the pure-petrol and a big step up to £40,825 for the 180 hybrid, or £42,225 for the 225.

 Warranty is three years and unlimited miles, and it's eight years/100k miles on the hybrid battery (to 70 per cent capacity).